patrickkabwe/react-native-text-to-speech/README.md

 This project demonstrates how to use the `react-native-nitro-tts` package to implement text-to-speech functionality in a React Native application.

+## ✨ Features

+- 🎙️ Start, stop, pause, and resume text-to-speech.
+- 🎚️ Customize pitch, rate, volume, and voice.
+- 📅 Listen to events such as start, finish, and word change.

 ## 📦 Installation

 First, install the package using npm: